UP | HOME

 Rules

-1. Make sure the workspace is clear of people objects whenever the robot's lights are blue or green.
+1. Make sure the workspace is clear of people and objects whenever the robot's lights are blue or green.

 2. Never force the robot to move physically.
 Always use the guided movement mode (pressing buttons on arm, lights are white).